maksimil/gbench/README.md

 # gbench

-This rust crate provides the tools to benchmark code and then analyzing the results using Chrome tracing.
-The crate is purely rust and has no dependencies.
+This crate provides the tools to benchmark code for further analyzation using Chrome tracing The crate is purely rust and has no dependencies.